What is a TXDOT/TXDMV Number?

 Transporters of Hazardous Materials $5,000,000

-Hazardous substances that are transported in cargo tanks, portable tanks, or hopper-type vehicles with capacities in excess of 3,500 liquid gallons
+Carriers who transport hazardous substances in cargo tanks, portable tanks or hopper-type vehicles with capacities exceeding 3,500 liquid gallons

 -